CuraMap-Team05/CuraMap-Codebase/PULL_REQUEST_TEMPLATE.md

 ---

 ## **7. PR Submission Process**
-1. Ensure your changes are committed to a feature branch (e.g., `feat-patient-registration`).
+1. Ensure your changes are committed to a feature branch (e.g., `feat-user-registration`).
 2. Rebase your branch with the latest development branch before opening a PR.
 3. Submit the PR and assign at least one reviewer.

 ---

 ## **Thank You!**
-Thank you for your contributions to the CareConnect project!
+Thank you for your contributions to CuraMap!